-Cape Town residents lining up for water at the beginning of April 2018.
-The water shortage in Cape Town was so dire that the government posted an on-line map that detailed the water consumption of every household.
+Cape Town residents lining up for water.
+The water shortage in Cape Town was so dire that the government posted an on-line map showing the water consumption of every household.
 [They removed the interactive map January 2019.]
-During the fall and winter of 2018, the South African government also shared a phone number on-line that residents could call to report water wasters.
+The South African government also shared a phone number on-line that residents could call to report water wasters.

 Does our respect for water mirror our respect for life?
 This is the question.

 - rising sea levels

 - the Great Barrier Reef

 The idea of bias becomes important, especially when we evaluate water issues.
 Where is this person or organization coming from?
 Do they have an agenda?
 Are they trying to persuade you to adopt a certain point of view?
 Consider the following very different viewpoints about water:

 Bottled water: the Canadian Bottled Water Association, Nestlé, and Evian have a different view of bottled water, along with a different view of the micro plastics that are found in bottled water, compared to Health Canada, Dr. David Suzuki, the Pacific Institute, the Wellington Water Watchers, and the Plastic Pollution Coalition.

 Three Gorges Dam / Yangtze River Diversion: the Chinese Government, with the Three Gorges Dam being China’s largest mega project since the Great Wall, has a different view of dams and diverting rivers compared to National Geographic, the BBC, and the 1.4 million water migrants who had to move because of the dam.